Total Law

 Please note that if you are hired to work but you do not have a valid employment permit, your visa may be revoked and you may have issues with Irish immigration in future.

-- Register as unemployed with the Irish Naturalisation and Immigration Service (INIS)
+• Register as unemployed with the the Immigration Service Delivery (ISD) under the Department of Justice

 In order to be given Stamp 3 in your passport, you will need to be one of the following: